fayyoz12/Network/README.md

 # Network
 Cisco packet tracer including networking and ISP Hello, this is a small networking project.
+The following are the steps:

+Download Cisco Packet Tracer
+Create an account
+Open